 What happens after taking birth control?

-I'm pretty happy that talking about birth control is more of an open discussion whereas back when I was in high school it seemed like being on the pill was the "only" viable option.
-Most of women of my age have used birth control pills at least once in their lives or are have used them for an extensive period of time.
-I personally was on birth control pills for over 4 years and I did noticed the effects it had on my health after wards.
+I'm pretty happy that talking about birth control has become more of an open discussion whereas back when I was in high school it seemed like being on the pill was the "only" viable option.
+Most women of my age have used birth control pills at least once and some have been on the pill for several years.
+I personally was on birth control pills for over 4 years and I did notice the effects it had on my health afterwards.
 I wanted to share my personal experience as I hope this helps raise awareness on other birth control methods that are less invasive on the body.
-Here are some of the symptoms I felt when I went cold turkey on the pill.
+Here are some of the symptoms I felt when I went I decided to quit the pill.
+These symptoms may vary but nevertheless most women have experienced side effects from being on the pill and or quitting the pill.

-My skin has always been pretty good but when I went on the pill I rarely got any breakouts.
-Ever since stopping the pill my face breakouts a lot especially during the PMS period.
-It's been a real struggle to find products and a proper routine that suits my new skin as it seems to react much easily to my emotions, and my diet.
+My skin has always been pretty good but when I went on the pill I rarely had any breakouts.
+Since quitting the pill my face breakouts a lot especially when I PMS and during my period.
+It's been a real struggle to find products that target my breakouts and a proper routine that suits my new skin as it seems to react very easily.
 A lot of girls take birth control because it does help to control acne but I personally don't think it's healthiest route to control skin problems.
+The pill really throws your hormones off balance because it may seem like it's helping your skin and regulating the menstrual cycle.
+However, it's not normal for a pill to make your body believe it's pregnant and that is the reason your body doesn't get pregnant.
+My personal recommendation is to search for other alternatives to treat acne, even for me it's been tempting to go back on the pill to get rid of my breakouts but it's not a healthy option.

 Hair loss / Hair thinning